Myles Straw Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff last season ranked 12th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff last season ranked 12th in the big leagues.

 © 2023 Data Skrive.
 All rights reserved.